Mr Austen Hindman

 Assistant Headteacher - Transition and Induction

 After declining an offer to sign for Walsall FC, I realised my dream of studying Mathematics at Southampton University!
 I graduated in 1993 and worked briefly in Corporate Pensions before studying for a PGCE at University of Chichester.
 My first teaching job was at Felpham Community College in 1997 and I made the short journey to Bishop Luffa in January 2000.
 I became an Advanced Skills Teacher in 2001 and worked for the LEA, supporting other Maths teachers in the area.
 My passion has always been pastoral care and I became Head of King House in 2006.
 Promotion to Head of Key Stage 3 in 2011 enabled me to stay at the school and I have more recently been appointed Assistant Head in 2017.
-My most rewarding (and challenging!) role has been in the last two years when I became a father – I now have two girls.
+My most rewarding (and challenging!) role has been in the last four years when I became a father – I now have two girls.

 Mrs Angela Smith